YourOriginal/UTSCSS/README.md

    </p>
 We can see that the majority of retiring staff ended in senior positions, while other jobs such as staff, and assistants don't have nearly as many counts,

 With the mentorship program, a final count of 1549 people are eligible for the program.

+  Although my code worked fine and gave the results needed, it is also possible to do it other ways.
+One such way is to filter the data prior to all the merging.
+Filter the relevant table (i.e the table that includes dates and select 1952-1955) and create a new table based on that.
+Merging would occur after and give a result without having to add the date filter in the query.